Dienstag, 18. März 2025

 I have four rows in the garden and one pot on the terrace.
 All looking great, but the pot seems to have it a bit warmer, as I planted this one later than the rows in the garden and it came up faster.

-Edives are lookinh good, but where way bigger around this time last year.
+Endives are looking good, but where way bigger around this time last year.
 I think the low temps in January caused this, although I covered them with a fleece.

 Celery